Arozoid/BettrPy/README.md

 ## Installation

-There will be a little build script for Linux on the main page but there isn't too much support for Windows and MacOS yet.
+There will be a little build script made out of raw Python on the top of this page!

 ### What does the build script do?

 Here is a step by step thing it does:

-  1: Installs bettrpy.py
+  * Installs main.py
-  2: Gets all dependencies
+  * Gets all dependencies
-  3: Moves bettrpy.py to the usual site-directory folder
+  * Moves main.py to the usual site-packages folder
-  4: All done!
+  * All done!

 ### Dependencies

-For all those people who are on MacOS or Windows,
-the dependencies are:
   * wget
   * readline
   * random